Sistine Chapel Tickets

 - Free Entrance; every last Sunday of the month (if not coincide with Easter Sunday, 29.06 Sts.
 Peter & Paul, 25.12, 26.12) between 09.00 a.m. to 2.00 p.m. (last entrance 12.30 p.m.)

-Check the updated information here
+Check the updated opening hours here

-What to see in Sistine Chapel; famous paintings & frescoes (Sistine Chapel tickets)
+What to see in Sistine Chapel?

 - Sistine Chapel Tickets; Tour for Vatican Museums + Sistine Chapel